All photography copyrighted and provided by Thomas Rosenberg

 Having been coached by graduates of the program and considering the idea for several years, the experience of holding space for my friend ultimately spurred me to pursue certification as an Integral Coach through New Ventures West (NVW).
 Integral coaching feels like home to me.
 It is a developmental coaching style, which means we help people expand and deepen their competencies and skillfulness to better face their life circumstances.

-I offer a heartful approach to cultivating the cohesion of your team or organization.
+I offer a heartful approach to cultivating leadership and cohesion of your team or organization.
 Please reach out to start a conversation.
 I’d be happy to answer any questions you may have and to explore collaborating.